 4. Sworn Translation

 A sworn translation is a document that is signed and sealed by a sworn translator.
 A sworn translator is a translator who is authorized to translate official documents by the Foreign Office.
-By signing and sealing documents, the translator ensures accuracy and takes the responsibility for the official translation.
+By signing and sealing the document, the translator ensures accuracy and takes the responsibility for the translation of official document.

 Get Free Translation Consultation From